 In a draft tournament, you use a new deck that you build as you go by picking cards from random selections.
 In SolForge draft, you will first see a pack of six heroic cards and will choose one of them.
 After that, you will see packs of progressively smaller size – five cards, then four, then three, then two, before again seeing a pack of six cards.
 You will pick one card from each selection until you have a deck of thirty cards.
 Once you pick cards from two separate factions, you will no longer see cards from the other factions.
 Once you have finished picking your draft deck of thirty cards, you will be able to start playing your matches.

-Yes.
-All cards you pick during drafts are added to your collection.
+In Competitive Draft, yes.
+All cards you pick during Competitive Draft are added to your collection.

 Drafting in SolForge is a solo activity.
 You don’t have to wait on other players to make their picks, and you can draft at any time of day without waiting for an event to fill up.
 However, other players’ picks still influence what you see in a draft.
 Every pack in draft is generated with six cards, and then cards are removed from it based on an algorithm that takes into account how frequently players take those cards.
 If you identify an undervalued card amongst the community at large, you can benefit by knowing there is a good chance you will see that card late in a draft.